puar-playground/purediffusion/README.md

 The `data_shape` flag is a list of integers represents the dimension of a single output of the model. e.g., for a 32 x 32 RGB image generation model, a possible setting could be `data_shape = [32, 32, 3]`.<br />

 #### 2.1.2 DDIM
-A `DDPMPipline` instance could be upgraded to a `DDIMPipline` instance for efficient DDIM sampling with specified number of steps:
+A `DDPMpipline` instance could be upgraded to a `DDIMpipline` instance for efficient DDIM sampling with specified number of steps:
 ```
 from purediffusion.gaussian import DDIMpipline
 my_diffusion_fast = DDIMpipline(my_diffusion, ddim_num_steps=100)